- Optimizely X Web Experimentation

 If you choose Pre-existing pages, select the target page from the list of pre-existing pages.

 Next, add the audiences you want to include in your experiment.

 You can combine multiple audiences in your experiment using AND and OR conditions.
 For example, you can target the experiment to visitors who qualify for the "Social Butterflies" audience AND the "Luxury Travelers" audience; a visitor must qualify for both to be included in the experiment.
 Or you can target the experiment to ("Social Butterflies" AND "Luxury Travelers") OR 5x Buyers.
 In this case, a visitor only needs to meet one set of qualifications or the other to enter the experiment.

-The final step in creating a multivariate experiment is to name each section and add as many variations as you need for each of them.
-Then set the traffic allocations for each variation.
+Next, name each section and add as many variations as you need for each of them.

 The number of possible combinations in a MVT is capped at 64.
 This works out to, at most, six sections with two variations each (2^6, or 2x2x2x2x2x2).
 You should also bear in mind that as the number of combinations in a MVT increases, the amount of traffic going to each one decreases, and results take longer to achieve.